Q: What does the complaint letter mean?

 Q: My student would never do anything like this so why is he/she being charged?

-Q: What is the role of an advisor in the judicial process?
+Q: What is the role of an advisor in the student conduct process?

-A: Both the judicial officer and student may elect to have a single advisor accompany them to the review.
+A: Both the student conduct hearing officer and student may elect to have a single advisor accompany them to the review.
 Advisors must be from within the University community (faculty or staff member, or in rare cases a peer).
-Advisors cannot be legal counsel or a parent.
+Advisors cannot be legal counsel or a parent, except in the case of Title IX violations.
 If a student chooses to use an advisor, he/she must remember that this individual is there to assist them.
 An advisor may not directly participate in the review.
-He or she may not question any witness or the Judicial Officer.
+He or she may not question any witness or the student conduct hearing officer.
 The role of the advisor is limited to conferring with their advisee.
 If needed, the advisor or student may request a break in the review so that they can confer with one another.

 Q: Can I be present during my son's/daughter's review?

-A: Parents may not attend judicial reviews.
-Only members of the University community are allowed to serve as advisors.
+A: Parents may not attend student conduct reviews unless serving as an advisor in a case involving a Title IX violations.
+Only members of the University community are usually allowed to serve as advisors.
 Our intention is not to bar parents from the process, but to most appropriately serve the student's needs.
-University community members are more familiar with UNE policy and the judicial process.
+University community members are more familiar with UNE policy and the student conduct process.
 Further, our goal is to treat students as adults and help them make responsible decisions.

-Q: Why is there a fine on my son's/daughter's bill?
+Q: Why is there a fine or fee on my son's/daughter's bill?

-A: A monetary fine is one possible sanction for violating a University policy.
-This fine may be for retribution, to pay for an educational sanction, or purely for punitive reasons.
-While fines are at the discretion of the Judicial Officer, they are not frivolous.
+A: A monetary fine, or a fee to complete a course as required for an educational sanction, are possible sanctions for violating a University policy.
+While fines are at the discretion of the student conduct hearing officer, they are not frivolous.
 Fines will be levied in a fair and equitable way.
-You should also know that we use monies collected through fines to enhance educational efforts.
+You should also know that we use monies collected through fines and fees to enhance educational efforts.
 This money is not used to enhance the administration's operational budgets.

 Q: What can I do to better communicate with my son/daughter?